 Oral sedation, such as diazepam, is administered as a pill prior to the procedure.
 Depending on your oral surgeon’s recommendations, you may take one pill the night before your appointment, and one pill an hour before you sit in the chair.
 You’ll still be awake throughout the oral surgery, but greatly relaxed.
 This can be especially beneficial if you have high levels of anxiety.

 Technically, you’ll be conscious, but you’ll have very little memory of the treatment.
-(Do you really want to remember a wisdom teeth extraction?)
+(Do you really want to remember a wisdom teeth extraction anyway?)
 You’ll likely be hooked up to diagnostic equipment that monitors heart rate, blood pressure, and breathing.
 You’ll feel very sleepy throughout the experience, but the effects wear off by the next day.
-You’ll need someone to drive you to and from your oral surgery appointment.
+With this type of sedation for oral surgery, you’ll need someone to drive you to and from your oral surgery appointment.

 Sedation Dentistry Method #3: IV Sedation

 There are a number of forms of IV sedation.
 For “twilight sedation,” you’ll technically be conscious but not aware of your surroundings.
 You’ll likely have very little to no memory of the experience.
 It is still possible for the maxillofacial surgeon to wake you up.